fossology/fossdriver/CONTRIBUTING.md

 ## License information

-New files should include a [short-form SPDX ID](https://spdx.org/ids) at the top, indicating the project license, which is currently [BSD-3-Clause](https://spdx.org/licenses/BSD-3-Clause.html).
+New files should include a [short-form SPDX ID](https://spdx.org/ids) at the top, indicating the project license, which is currently BSD-3-Clause OR MIT.
 This should look like the following:

 ```
-# SPDX-License-Identifier: BSD-3-Clause
+# SPDX-License-Identifier: BSD-3-Clause OR MIT
 ```

 ## Developer Certificate of Origin (DCO)